Dylon-Chan/group2-capstone-project/README.md

 # Best Practices on Branch Management

-- Descriptive Naming: Choose clear and meaningful names for feature branches.
+- **Descriptive Naming:** Choose clear and meaningful names for feature branches.
 This aids in collaboration and simplifies code review processes.
-- Clean House Regularly: Remove outdated branches both locally and on GitHub periodically.
+- **Clean House Regularly:** Remove outdated branches both locally and on GitHub periodically.
 A streamlined repository is easier to navigate and manage.
-- Stay Synced: Consistently pull the latest changes from the main (or base) branch into our feature branches.
+- **Stay Synced:** Consistently pull the latest changes from the main (or base) branch into our feature branches.
 Doing so reduces the risk of merge conflicts.
-- Pre-merge Checks: Before merging a feature branch into the base branch, merge the latest changes from the base branch into our feature branch.
+- **Pre-merge Checks:** Before merging a feature branch into the base branch, merge the latest changes from the base branch into our feature branch.
 This ensures that our feature branch is current and minimizes unforeseen integration issues.

-## Source Code Organization: **--KIV--**
-Client-side code resides in the public folder.
-For server-side functionalities, refer to the index.js file.

 # Package and Dependency Installation

 Once the application source codes are available, we can install the required packages and dependencies.
 This can be done by running the following command in the terminal:
 ```bash
 npm init                        # Create the package.json file